 This process can be tedious, frustrating and time-consuming.
 You have to comply with several rules and essentially create an app profile page, and if you are using in-app purchases, then there are additional rules too.
 The app profile page is yours, so it’s worth spending extra effort here.

 Those apps that offer purchase or subscription service use something called “in-app purchase”.
 That’s a payment processed directly by Apple.
-In return, you will pay 30% of your takings which then slowly in time improves to about 15% one year later.
+In return, you will pay 30% of your takings, which then slowly in time improves to about 15% one year later.

-When your app is ready, you need to submit it to apple for review.
+When your app is ready, you need to submit it to Apple for review.
 This is where Apple has much room to improve.
 All aspects of your app will need to be thoroughly tested like the design, the usability, the functionality and security are all checked by a human reviewer.
-All this makes for one wonderful user experience and very frustrating time for developers that are on a tight schedule with clients.
+All this makes for one enjoyable user experience and very frustrating time for developers that are on a tight schedule with clients.
 It’s not possible to speed up this review, and you are entirely reliant on Apple.

 While the initial app review does take time, and it could be several weeks, subsequent version update reviews are much faster.
 From our experience, it is roughly a day or less.

 Time-consuming and very frustrating are the words that may describe your app review process.
-Not saying it is always like this but your app must comply with Apple rules.
+Not saying it is always like this, but your app must comply with Apple rules.
 Hiring a professional mobile app development company like Empire Elements will cut those review times, save you time and get your app to the users on time.